java-scripted/ArenaBattleIO/README.md

 Hit your enemies to kill them.
 Victory Royale!

-Very simple game mechanics, and beautiful HD graphics that will forsure suit your tastes. forsure forsure
+Very simple game mechanics, and beautiful HD graphics that will for sure suit your tastes.

 If you don't like it, Make an issue!
 Tell us why you didn't like it!

-Be specific!
+Be specific and honest!
 "Your game lacks decent graphics, the movement mechanics suck, there's tons of lag, it eats up memory like you developers eat document.cookies, and it gives a trash user experience."